artseyio/legacy-artsey-qmk/README.md

+# This is an archive of legacy artsey qmk files.
+Please use [this repository](https://github.com/artseyio/qmk-artsey) instead.

-# QMK Files for ARTSEY
+# Legacy QMK Files for ARTSEY

 # How to Build: